-Beginning with 2015–2016 academic year, ten $8,000 scholarships will be awarded annually to incoming first year students who have already been accepted for full-time studies at Loyola University Chicago.
-These scholarships are awarded to students who demonstrate outstanding leadership, scholarship and service and who will advance the mission of the Gannon Center for Women and Leadership through undergraduate research.
+Ten $8,000 scholarships will be awarded annually to incoming first year students who have already been accepted for full-time studies at Loyola University Chicago.
+These scholarships are awarded to students who demonstrate outstanding leadership, scholarship, and service and who will advance the mission of the Gannon Center for Women and Leadership through undergraduate research.
 These scholarships are renewable for three additional years based on successful participation in the Gannon Scholars Program.

 Gannon Scholarship Expectations

 Be enrolled full-time at Loyola with a minimum of 12 credit hours per semester and a minimum 3.0 GPA.

 Attend scheduled meetings and actively participate in programs defined on an annual basis.

 Complete at least one course by the end of sophomore year in Leadership Studies, Peace Studies, or Women’s Studies and Gender Studies.

-- Demonstrate leadership through involvement in University Programs and in local or international programs in addition to the Gannon Scholars Program.
+Demonstrate leadership through involvement in the University and other local or global communities in addition to the Gannon Scholars Program.

 Articulate and exemplify the mission of the Gannon Center in one’s own leadership, research, and service.